schmengler/TranslationHints/README.md

 ![Screenshot](https://github.com/schmengler/TranslationHints/raw/master/screenshot-frontend.png)

 Possible translation sources are *module*, *db* and *theme*.
-Strings where the translation is the same as the original do not count as translated (Magento removes those from the translation array).
+The selected translation is marked with a green checkmark.

+In the example above you see the scope of the translation (Mage_Customer), the translation for this scope, as well as the translation that would be used for global scope, i.e. if there was no scope specific translation.
+The CACHED tag tells us that the translations have been loaded from translation cache.

 ## Version
-* Version 0.1.0
+* Version 0.2.2

 ## License
 * see [LICENSE](https://github.com/schmengler/TranslationHints/blob/master/license.txt) file